-The LP gas tank is in a compartment on the passenger side.
+The LP gas tank is in a compartment on the passenger side near the passenger entrance door.

 Caution: LP gas is flammable and potentially explosive.
 Use proper handling, lighting and ventilating procedures.
 As a gas, Liquid Petroleum is heavier than air and will dissipate if ventilation is provided to permit a downward flow.